jacquessham/ScotchWhisky/README.md

 ## Whisky Analysis by Lapointe and Legendre
 In the [Lapointe et Legendre folder](Lapointe_et_Legendre), we are going to revisit the clusting approach with the algorithm suggested by Lapointe and Legendre's paper <i>A classification of pure malt Scotch whiskies</i>.
 Our goal is to improve the recommendation application.
 <br><br>
-You may find the recommendation application using Lapointe and Legendre's algorithm in this [folder](/Lapointe_et_Legendre/Python).
+You may find the recommendation application using Lapointe and Legendre's algorithm in this <a href="https://github.com/jacquessham/ScotchWhisky/tree/master/Lapointe_et_Legendre/Python#ui-version">folder</a>.

 ## Glossary
 <ul>